Roeegg2/roeegg2.github.io/content/post/ppu-background.md

 ### Pre-render scanline

 These scanlines are also not visible.
 Other than that, they are very similar to the visible scanlines. (with some other small changes)
-As can be inferred from it's name, it's purpose is to prepare the data for the visible scanlines to render.
+As can be inferred from their given name, their purpose is to prepare the data for the visible scanlines to render.

 ```
 NOTE:
 This also explain why nothing is displayed during this scanline - after the CPU updated the data, the PPU needs to make some internal fetches for the next scanline - the first visible scanline.
 ```

 I know this isn't really tangible yet and hard to understand, but things will hopefully make sense later on.
-Just keep what I said in mind, and if you need a reminder, you can always jump back and read this section again.
+Just keep what I said in mind and if you need a reminder you can always jump back and read this section again.

 ### In conclusion